bill-richards/a-github-action-adventure/docs/index.md

 You do not need to invoke Jekyll on the server; it will be invoked every time a change is made to the containing repository.

-## Don't repeat yourself (DRY)

-Did I mention that you should check out the repository's documentation [here](https://bill-richards.github.io/a-github-action-adventure), and also, it's a tale and one half ...

 ## Other important stuff

 > This repostory was generated from the [bill-richards/jekyll-site-template](https://github.com/bill-richards/jekyll-site-template), a [_template_]((https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template)) repository, which itself uses [bill-richards/jekyll-site-cookiecutter](https://github.com/bill-richards/jekyll-site-cookiecutter), a _cookiecutter_ repository.
 Go check them out to see how they work together, it's a pretty cool concept -and sadly I cannot take the credit for it, I was inspired by [this](https://github.com/simonw/python-lib-template-repository) repository by [simonw](https://github.com/simonw)